ununbium/bettertype/readme.md

 Note that the return type is now Failable<String, String> rather than Failable<String, Throwable>

-While there are some provided basic implementations, the library user is encouraged to implement their own ThrowableConverter to capture any relevant information, in cases where Exceptions cannot be eliminated, e.g. 3rd party integrations.
+While there are some provided basic implementations, the library user is encouraged to implement their own ThrowableConverter to capture any relevant information in cases where Exceptions cannot be eliminated, e.g. 3rd party integrations.

 # See also